TH3xACE/CONFIG_KILLER/README.md

 # CONFIG_KILLER

-This script was written to retrive the configuration files of the following services :
+This script was written to retrive the configuration files of the following services on a linux system :
 - Apache
 - mongodb
 - mysql